Research and Assessment

 Dan E. Davidson holds a Ph.D. in Slavic Languages from Harvard University and is the author or editor of 24 books and 65 articles in the fields of language, culture, and educational development, including a major 20-year longitudinal study of adult second language acquisition.
 Dr. Davidson served as founding president and CEO of American Councils for International Education until July 2017.

-Professor emeritus Dr. Davidson has directed 37 Ph.D. dissertations at Bryn Mawr College, and served as co-chairman of George Soros’ Transformation of the Humanities and Social Sciences initiative, is current Chair of the College Board World Languages Academic Advisory Committee, immediate past president of the Joint National Committee for Languages (JNCL), and Board member of a number of universities and international organizations.
+Professor emeritus Dr. Davidson has directed 37 Ph.D. dissertations at Bryn Mawr College, is current Chair of the College Board World Languages Academic Advisory Committee, immediate past president of the Joint National Committee for Languages (JNCL), and Board member of a number of universities and international organizations.
 He is an elected member of the Russian and Ukrainian Academies of Education Sciences and recipient of honorary doctoral degrees from the Russian Academy of Sciences and three other universities in the region.
 Dr. Davidson holds awards for distinguished service to the profession from AATSEEL, ACTR, ADFL/MLA, the Alliance for International Exchange, IIE, the University of Kansas, and the Language Flagship National Security Education Program.

 Richard Brecht, Ph.D., Co-Director